awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.creating-in-mounted-mode.md

-# Creating an Oracle replica in mounted mode<a name="oracle-read-replicas.creating-in-mounted-mode"></a>
+# Creating an RDS for Oracle replica in mounted mode<a name="oracle-read-replicas.creating-in-mounted-mode"></a>

 By default, Oracle replicas are read\-only\.
 To create a replica in mounted mode, use the console, the AWS CLI, or the RDS API\.